Practicum and Volunteer Opportunities

 Parole and Probation Deputies provide the highest level of supervision to offenders who present the greatest risk to the community.
 Caseloads are divided into specific high and medium risk assignments to more closely align with EBP.
-Direct supervision caseloads are organized into geographic regions with the county, facilitating community partnerships, familiarity with the community and effective community policing.
-Additionally, there are specialized caseloads for sex offenders, gang, mental health, domestic violence, and offenders participating in Drug Court and Mental Health Court.
+Direct supervision caseloads are organized into geographic regions with the county; facilitating community partnerships, familiarity with the community, and effective community policing.
+Additionally, there are specialized caseloads for sex offenders, gang, mental health, domestic violence, and offenders participating in specialty court programs.

 The role of the Parole and Probation Deputy is a combination of counselor and law enforcement officer.
 Deputies utilize risk/need assessments, motivational interviewing techniques, change contracts and appropriate referrals to community resources with the goal of eliciting positive change in offender behavior.
 Many of our deputies facilitate Motivation and Cognitive Restructuring groups to help encourage offenders to change.
 Deputies also conduct home visits, office interviews, urinalysis testing, make arrests and impose swift and sure sanctions to help hold offenders accountable for their negative behaviors.
 Furthermore, deputies prepare written reports and testify in hearings regarding offender compliance with supervision.

 We collaborate with a number of community partnerships such as Chemeketa Community College, Mid-Willamette Valley Community Action Agency, Marion County Circuit Court, and the Marion County District Attorney’s office.
-Our efforts have enhanced our ability to provide transition services, victim services and specialized support for the Drug Endangered Children initiative, Drug Court, and Mental Health Court.
+Our efforts have enhanced our ability to provide transition services, victim services and specialized support for the Drug Endangered Children initiative, Drug Court, Veterans Court and Mental Health Court.
 The Parole and Probation Division continues our community involvement and participation in Neighborhood Association meetings as well as various community events and presentations.
 Although we are quite proud of our community partnerships, we are constantly seeking to expand our effort in this area.

 We have adopted a Parole and Probation Division motto, which sums up our approach:

 Hope to change.